 But Jesus isn't even saying that God would give them a reservation to heaven.
 Rather, Jesus is stating that this entrance is given to those who have become prepared.

-This paints an entirely different picture of going to heaven than many sectarian teachers portray.
+This paints an entirely different picture of going to heaven.
 Even James and John got this wrong.

 The common understanding is that a person automatically goes to heaven once their sins are cleaned off.
 As if Jesus is a big firehose that flushes all of the dirt off.
 And once the dirt (sins) is cleaned off, we automatically go to heaven.